tarwn/lessthandot-hugo/blogs/content/posts/2011-04-10-when-changing-column-data-types.md

 COMMIT

 ```
-I definitely don&#8217;t want that either, that creates a whole new table..yikes
+I definitely don't want that either, that creates a whole new table..yikes

 Spend some time in Books On Line, maybe every day at lunch open a random topic and read it for half and hour and run the code examples.
 If you commute, download the topic to your local device or hit the online version and study it.
 Another good way to learn is of course hitting the newsgroups where you will see top notch advice from SQL Server experts